atwoz/vimeko/README.md

 ## EASYMOTION
 This uses the EasyMotion Plugin (like f in Vimium)
 ```
 ,,w           : Jump to the beginning of a word
 ,,fo          : Jump to a letter o (instead of o, you could use ,,f<any symbol>)
 ,,<whatever>  : Make your own combos
+,,s<whatever> : Make your own combo
 ```

 ## ALIGNMENT